RonItelman/trustquery-trace/README.md

 When a user answers a question, the working .tql document can be updated.

-The tql-cli tool gives developers a basic set of tools to create .tql files, parse them, update them, and convert them to other formats, like JSON.
+The TQL CLI (`@trustquery/cli`) gives developers a basic set of tools to create .tql files, parse them, update them, and convert them to other formats, like JSON.

 ## The Problem TQL Solves